LoRa Configuration

 - HEX string

-- Report LoRa Radio Information: If enabled, the gateway will include LoRa signal data (RSSI, SNR, etc.) in the payload sent to the server.
-This may increase packet size.
+- Report LoRa Radio Information: When enabled, the gateway will include LoRa signal data (RSSI, SNR, etc.) in the payload sent to the server.

-- Enable HTTP/HTTPS Integration Parameters: If enabled, allows forwarding of uplink data and events to external HTTP/HTTPS endpoints.
+- Enable HTTP/HTTPS Integration Parameters: When enabled, uplink data and events are forwarded to external HTTP/HTTPS endpoints.

 - Header name